-Legend has it that when her son Kirk was a toddler, Grace used turtle doorstops — no, not actual turtles — to keep him out of rooms he wasn't supposed to be in.
+Legend has it that when Grace Keniston's son Kirk was a toddler, she used turtle doorstops — no, not actual turtles — to keep him out of rooms he wasn't supposed to be in.

 Kirk outgrew his fear of the Nonspecific Turtle God a long time ago, but the doorstops remain.
 Inevitably, a tradition was born: people started bringing her turtle knickknacks of all kinds, and this menagerie followed Grace right into the accounting business.

 So that's how a CPA ends up surrounded by turtles.
 But the frogs?

 We haven't got a clue.

 Whatever brought this on, it's wall-to-wall amphibians in here.
 Big frogs, little frogs, frogs that sing and dance … they're everywhere.